-One of the biggest fears car dealers have about Facebook Marketplace is account restrictions.
-Get flagged, get banned, lose access to 38 million potential buyers.
-It’s a real concern — but it’s also largely avoidable if you understand how the platform works.
+One of the biggest fears car dealers have about Facebook Marketplace — whether they’re operating in the US, UK, Canada, or Ireland — is account restrictions.
+Get flagged, get banned, lose access to hundreds of millions of potential buyers.
+It’s a real concern, but it’s largely avoidable if you understand how the platform works.

 This guide covers everything you need to know about posting cars safely, consistently, and at scale on Facebook Marketplace without triggering restrictions.